 Activity modification/repetition is advised.
 Heat application, nerve blocks etc may help to relieve the pain.
 The injection of an anesthetic and/or corticosteroid mixture into the suprascapular notch may provide temporary benefit.

-In some patients radiofrequency ablation may be considered as palliative procedure.
+In some patients, radiofrequency ablation may be considered as a palliative procedure.

-In recovery phase, shoulder mobilization and strengthening exercises are started gradually.
+In the recovery phase, shoulder mobilization and strengthening exercises are started gradually.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.